Chained Soldier: Eight Gods of Thunder

 One of the Eight Gods of Thunder.
 She has dark skin, and has features of an Eastern dragon such as scales and antlers.
-Despite her strength and power, Joryuu is stoic and rarely speaks, preferring to follow her fellow Gods in planning attacks on humanity.
-Joryuu has the power to manipulate the earth, and can also heal others through direct skin contact.
+Despite her strength and power, Jouryuu is stoic and rarely speaks, preferring to follow her fellow Gods in planning attacks on humanity.
+Jouryuu has the power to manipulate the earth, and can also heal others through direct skin contact.
+Later on, when the Demon Defense Force launched an attack on the Thunder Gods, she, along with Naruhime, were both defeated by the combined efforts of the Azumas and the 7th Unit.
+Jouryuu's spirit currently resides in Yuuki's mind, along with her 5 siblings and fellow Thunder Gods.